mooseyscountrygarden.com » Shrubs« Gorse | Oak-Leaved Hydrangea »

 Pastel Pink

 Ha!
 Finally I've just got too old (mature might be a kinder adjective) to care about too much of any colour!
 And so pastel pink is alive and well in my garden.
 It's not just the roses (the softest David Austin pastels are blooming as I write).
-I've 'discovered' two fabulous, fluffy, pale pink flowering shrubs.
+I've 'discovered' two fabulous, fluffy, pale pink spring flowering shrubs.

-One of the new pinks was a mystery plant, but no surprises as to why I've only just found her.
-Guess who has been pruning this faithful, no-complaints bargain bin shrub at the wrong time of the year!
-I had no idea she flowered so beautifully.
-A kind internet friend has identified her as a Kolkwitzia amabilis, or beauty bush.
+One of the new shrubs was a mystery for some years, but no surprises as to why.
+Guess who kept on pruning this faithful, no-complaints bargain bin shrub at the wrong time of the year?
+Doing it on the wrong wood, so to speak, and getting no blooms.
+Silly!

 Tickled Pink